launchbynttdata/tf-azurerm-module_primitive-virtual_network_subnet/README.md

 ## Overview

-This module creates a subnet in an Azure Virtual.
+This module creates a subnet in an Azure Virtual Network.
 It is designed to be used as a primitive in a collection or reference architecture module.

 ## Pre-Commit hooks